yi-guo/query-modification/README.md

 A well-written make file and shell script for automated compilation and execution are attached.
 To run, please follow the below steps.

-    1) Unzip all the files
+    1) Put all the above files under a directory
-    2) Navigate to yg2389-proj1/
+    2) Navigate to the directory
-    3) Issue the following command
+    3) Issue the command

         $ sh run.sh <Bing account key> <precision> <query>

        For example, to query "gates" at a target precision of 0.9, simply issue

         $ sh run.sh Mi52d4RiLu5mnooSxjjVqaBNDl828jNk1y37isj9NYg 0.9 gates

-       The makefile will automatically compile all the Java source code (if not yet compiled) and run the requested query.

     4) (Optional) To delete all the .class files when finished, simply issue